Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 How do I support struggling decoders during whole-class text analysis?

 Struggling decoders benefit because the teacher carries the decoding burden.
-Ensure these pupils are positioned near the front to see the text and use choral reading techniques so they can practice vocalising the words safely.
+Ensure these learners are positioned near the front to see the text and use choral reading techniques so they can practice vocalising the words safely.

 Can I use digital texts and interactive whiteboards?